keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 * **Stage 3:** If the user chooses to claim their POAP, the third stage will show a page of **your** choice.
 You can choose to leave it empty or customize it with additional resources or a redirect to your own website.

 To trigger a transition from stages 1 &rarr; 2 and 2 &rarr; 3, the following events must occur:
-1. [1 &rarr; 2]: The doorman must scan the QR code, which calls `claim` with the event password.
-Nobody else is able to `claim` as the password is only known by the doorman/event organizers.
+1. [1 &rarr; 2]: The host must scan the QR code, which calls `claim` with the event password.
+Nobody else is able to `claim` as the password is only known by the host.
 If this `claim` fails, the page will stay at stage 1.
 2. [2 &rarr; 3]: The user chooses to `claim` their POAP.
 Once that `claim` is complete and the POAP is in their wallet, the page will transition to stage 3.

 ---

-## Scanner Page Flow
+## Host Scanner Page Flow

-The scanner page is for the doorman and consists of 3 stages that repeat in a loop.
+The scanner page is for the host and consists of 3 stages that repeat in a loop.

 <p align="center">
   <img src={require("/static/img/docs/advanced-tutorials/ticketing/scanner-pink.png").default} width="80%" height="80%" alt="ticketing" class="rounded-corners"/>
 </p>

 The event password will only be prompted once on app mount.
-If the doorman wishes to enter a different password once scanning starts, they can simply refresh the page and be prompted again.
+If the host wishes to enter a different password once scanning starts, they can simply refresh the page and be prompted again.

 * **Stage 1:** A page with the camera viewport open, constantly scanning for QR codes.
 * **Stage 2:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code to `claim` using the event password.
 During this time, the app will indicate it is in the process of claiming.